pfbrousseau/albert_challenge/README.md

 ## Requirements

 Create an API that can validate credit cards and debit cards based solely on the card number.
 Given a card number, the api should return:
-• Whether or not the card is valid
+* Whether or not the card is valid
-• The Major Industry Identifier (MII)
+* The Major Industry Identifier (MII)
-• The Issuer Identification Number (IIN)
+* The Issuer Identification Number (IIN)
-• The personal account number
+* The personal account number
-• The check digit
+* The check digit

 The API should be RESTful and use the various HTTP methods appropriately
-• The API should be written in Python using Django for the web app backend
+* The API should be written in Python using Django for the web app backend
-• Use the Luhn Algorithm to validate the card number
+* Use the Luhn Algorithm to validate the card number
-• Detect (at least) the 4 major US networks: Visa, MasterCard, Amex, and Discover
+* Detect (at least) the 4 major US networks: Visa, MasterCard, Amex, and Discover

 ## ToDo
-* Catch all 500s
+* Catch all 500s in middleware?
-* Finish bonus "random number for network"
-* More documentation
+* Endpoint documentation
-* Code cleanup
-* Add integration tests which call endpoints